offbyone/ideas/content/old/general-thoughts/chitty-chitty-bye-bye.md

 She liked to play, when she was out of hiding.

-She loved Char\... but she _adored_ me.
+She loved Char... but she _adored_ me.
 I was the first person on whose lap she would not only sit, but _occupy_ with force.
 I could not be somewhere in the house without her making at least some visit to me.

-She \... could not live with a dominant male cat.
+She ... could not live with a dominant male cat.
 Her stress manifested itself both in her unhappiness and in behaviours that were unpleasant for us.

 I am so sorry, Chitty, that we could not give you a happy home.
 I earnestly believe that we have done the very best thing for you that could be done; given you the most solid shot at a happy home.
 Someone will adopt you, I am sure.